 Cowboys’ Allen Hurns appears to sustain severe leg injury

-ARLINGTON, Texas (AP) — Dallas Cowboys receiver Allen Hurns appeared to sustain a severe lower left leg injury in the first quarter of a wild-card playoff game against Seattle.
+ARLINGTON, Texas (AP) — Dallas receiver Allen Hurns was in surgery for a broken left ankle, a gruesome injury sustained in the first quarter of the Cowboys‘ 24-22 wild-card win over Seattle.

+Owner and general manager Jerry Jones said Hurns was “probably in surgery at this time” after the game Saturday night.

-Hurns was being dragged down by Seahawks safety Bradley McDougald at the end of a 14-yard catch for a first down when his lower left leg appeared to buckle Saturday night.
-The injury was announced as an ankle injury.
+Hurns was being dragged down by Seahawks safety Bradley McDougald at the end of a 14-yard catch for a first down when his lower left leg appeared to buckle.

 The 27-year-old Hurns writhed in pain on the turf as medical personnel rushed out to immobilize his leg.
 He was taken off the field on a cart after being placed on a stretcher, tears streaming down his face.